zlalanne/home-assistant-config/README.md

 * `openzwave` for advanced Z-Wave configuration outside of Home Assistant
 * `portainer` for monitoring Docker containers
 * `esphome` for monitoring and updating esphome based devices
+* `icbinv` for generating images of my Vacuum cleaning progress

 Most of my hardware setup is detailed [on my blog](https://selfhostedhome.com/my-setup/).